-owner/guide for Utah Mountain Bike Tours since 2009 in the Hurricane/St George area.
+Local owner/guide for Utah Mountain Bike Tours since 2009 in the Hurricane/St George area.

-She began biking in the US Southwest as a way to escape the fall mud season after a Alaska summer guiding season.
+I began biking in the US Southwest as a way to escape the fall mud season after a Alaska summer guiding season.

 In 2005 I rode the Continental Divide mountain bike route 2500 miles from Montana to the Mexican border followed by a 1000 mile route from Salt Lake City, Utah to the Arizona border following the Arizona Trail south to Tucson, Arizona in 2007.
 After attending Interbike in Las Vegas in 2003 the largest bike show in the world I discovered the little known biking mecca around Hurricane and Virgin, Utah and I fell in love with the area.